 - You participate in sports or activities where falls or trauma to the hand are common, such as skiing, basketball, football, ice hockey, rugby, and bike riding

-What are the symptoms of a hand fracture or break?
+What are the symptoms of a fractured or broken hand?

 If you have suffered a hand fracture or broken bone, you will likely experience: